240205-NET/Trainer_Code/W6/kubernetes.md

 Think of K8's as a department manager.
 Each department has multiple teams, each concerned about different functions in the department.
 The teams in the department have a team lead that reports to department manager.
 - Cluster: The department (manager, teams, team leads, team members, etc.)
 - Control Plane: your dept manager office
-- Pod: Is your team member (this is your tiny microservice, they are containers)
+- Pod: Is your team member (this is your smallest unit in k8's cluster, they hold 1+ containers)
 - Node: Is team office (this is a machine that pods live.
 A node can have 1+ pods)
 - Kubectl: is CLI tool to interact with a K8's cluster
 - Kubelet: is your team lead.
 Kubelet lives in the node, and communicates with control plane
 - Ingress: Sales team, it's a technology that allows external traffic to this cluster
 - Service: managment tools: logical grouping of pods
-- Deployment: management tools: logical grouping of services and replica sets, etc.
+- Deployment: management tools: logical grouping of replica sets + deployment strategy.
 - ... and more

 ## Resources